Featuring marketing tips, tech news, digital wonders, some personal things and everything in between . . .

 I am going to give you two examples of what I have witnessed in Google maps for two of our clients.

-• La Fuente Restaurant in Tucson, AZ: Their Google map listing under local results for Mexican Restaurants Tucson AZ suddenly displayed the wrong domain name (that of a locksmith) and the wrong phone number.
+La Fuente Restaurant in Tucson, AZ: Their Google map listing under local results for Mexican Restaurants Tucson AZ suddenly displayed the wrong domain name (that of a locksmith) and the wrong phone number.

-• Kingsleigh Inn Southwest Harbor, ME: Suddenly their Google map listing under local results for lodging Southwest Harbor ME disappeared; however, the inn next door to them is listed – including 78 reviews of the Kingsleigh and a number of photos of the Kingsleigh Inn!
+Kingsleigh Inn Southwest Harbor, ME: Suddenly their Google map listing under local results for lodging Southwest Harbor ME disappeared; however, the inn next door to them is listed – including 78 reviews of the Kingsleigh and a number of photos of the Kingsleigh Inn!

-I can only assume that somewhere worlds have started to collide in Google maps.
-I don’t know why…some talk about duplicate listings, scrapings, mergings, suppressions, conflating listings…the bottom line is this is a “free” service offered by Google.
-I could offer the old adage “it is worth what you paid for it”…but really if your listing is wrong through no fault of your own how much is this costing your business?
+I can only assume that somewhere worlds have started to collide in Google Maps.
+Issues like duplicate listings, scrapings, mergings, suppressions, and conflating listings on this page complicate the user experience.
+The bottom line is this is a “free” service offered by Google.
+I could offer the old adage “it is worth what you paid for it”… but really, if your listing is wrong through no fault of your own, how much is this costing your business?

 My advice to every business owner is to check your listing.
 Take the time to review and learn about Google’s Local Business Center.